sourcegraph/handbook/content/departments/cloud/index.md

 Sourcegraph-owned instances can be updated more frequently (with versions that weren't officially released), [DevX team](../engineering/teams/dev-experience/index.md) will own continuous deployment to those environments.

-### FAQ: What are Cloud plans for analytics - where can I see data from Cloud instances?
+### FAQ: What are Cloud plans for analytics - where can I see data from Cloud instances in Looker / Amplitude?

 Cloud instances do not expose analytics data other than [pings](https://docs.sourcegraph.com/admin/pings).
 Future work in this area is owned by [Analytics team](../bizops/index.md) and managed through the ["Improve our data collection"](../../strategy-goals/cross-functional-projects/index.md#current-cross-functional-projects) cross-functional project.